-The Tomintoul and Glenlivet area was identified as a spatial priority in the previous National Park Partnership Plan, as a result of a number of socio-economic issues.
-This led to the development of a Regeneration Strategy for the area, which has a number of priority actions.
-Two of the key priorities were the establishment of a Development Trust, which is now operating very successfully; and the implementation of a Landscape Partnership Project which made a successful bid for Heritage Lottery Funding and received permission to start in November 2016.
 The Tomintoul and Glenlivet Landscape Partnership (TGLP) is a £3.6m project which is funded by the Heritage Lottery Fund (HLF) along with 10 partners for three years to September 2020.
+The project has reached its half way point to completion.
 A total of 20 projects will be delivered covering the natural and cultural heritage of the Tomintoul and Glenlivet area involving access improvements, training opportunities, habitat creation, developing a cultural archive, running events and involving the local community in music and art projects.
+The Discovery Centre opened in April 2018 and this is now being operated by the TGDT who are running the hostel as a successful social enterprise.

-The Tomintoul and Glenlivet community now has greater capacity to take forward more ambitious projects as a result of this work and improve community capacity and empowerment.
+The capacity of the Trust continues to grow and they have more ambitious projects in the pipeline which will improve community capacity and empowerment.
 Whilst the TGLP does not currently have spatial implications in terms of planning, it is an important project for Tomintoul and could be recognised within the settlement statement for the village.

-In addition to the TGLP, proposals are currently progressing for a smaller scale project within the Badenoch area of the National Park.
-Whilst this has not yet been established, there should be greater clarity about it before the preparation of the proposed Local Development Plan and again it may be appropriate to acknowledge it within the settlement statement for Kingussie.
+Badenoch has been recognised as a spatial priority in the latest National Park Partnership Plan.
+The area was recently successful in securing HLF funding to run a pilot scheme focused on place based cultural heritage.
+This will run until late 2020.
+The project will be considered during the preparation of the proposed Local Development Plan and again it may be appropriate to acknowledge it within the settlement statement for Tomintoul.